Beamdog/nwn-issues/.github/ISSUE_TEMPLATE/crash.md

 - Linux: Attach the .log
 - MacOS: Attach the .log and the Console.app report if available
-- Windows: Attach the generated .dmp
+- Windows: Attach the generated .log AND .dmp

 **Specifics**